jameshughes89/cs102/src/site/topics/trees/binary-trees.rst

     Define InOrderTraversal
         If the node exists
-            Call PreOrderTraversal on the left child node Access the node
+            Call InOrderTraversal on the left child node Access the node
-            Call PreOrderTraversal on the right child node
+            Call InOrderTraversal on the right child node

 * Notice that the root of the (sub)tree is accessed *in* between any recursive calls